akka/akka/akka-docs/src/main/paradox/stream/operators/Source/unfold.md

 consists of a @scala[tuple] @java[pair] where the first value is a state passed back into the next call to the function allowing to pass a state.
 The first invocation of the provided fold function will receive the `zero` state.

-Can be used to implement many stateful sources without having to touch the more low level `GraphStage` API.
+Can be used to implement many stateful sources without having to touch the more low level @ref[`GraphStage`](../../stream-customize.md) API.

 @@@div { .callout }